TonyJRafter/boxing-gym/README.md

   * #### Footer

     * minimalistic to not distract the user.
-    * Contains social media links with clickable icons, The links open in other tabs.
+    * Contains social media links with clickable icons, The links open in other tabs and changed colour and sized when hovered over.

 ![Footer image](/assets/images/readme-images/readme3.JPG)